 "usb stick" Related Articles

 In this USB Puppy Linux tutorial we illustrate how to easily Create a Puppy Linux USB Flash Drive using the Universal installer included on the CD.
 Puppy is a unique Linux compilation created by Barry Kauler in 2003.
 This super small distribution contains many useful tools and utilities while remaining tiny.
 Early versions of Puppy Linux would even fit on a USB stick as small as 256MB.
 Which makes it great to install to those older thumb drives you might still have sitting around.

 PCLinuxOS is a clean, compact and beautiful Live Linux CD compilation created and headed by Texstar.
-PCLOS is based on Mandriva Linux and will comfortably fit on a 512MB USB stick.
-PCLinuxOS, was back in the day, one of my favorite Live Linux distributions.
+PCLOS was originally based on Mandriva Linux and could comfortably fit on just about any flash drive.
+Back in the day, the MiniMe version was one of my favorite Live Linux distributions, taking up less than 512MB of space.
 In the following tutorial, I’ll cover how to run this distribution from a USB device.
 Upon completion, you should end up with a USB Bootable PCLinuxOS operating system that you can bring with you on a flash drive.